-10. In an emergency, temporary changes may be made to a module's learning and teaching strategy (including, for instance, to the balance between face to face and online and synchronous and asynchronous delivery) by the Dean or Deputy-Vice Chancellor (or nominees) with the authorisation of the University Secretary and Chief Compliance Officer (or nominee).
+10. In an emergency, temporary changes may be made to a module's learning and teaching strategy (including, for instance, to the balance between face to face and online and synchronous and asynchronous delivery) by the Dean or Deputy-Vice Chancellor (or nominees) with the authorisation of the University Secretary and the Director of Strategic Delivery (or nominee).